Last updated:

 - The Labor Act

 In addition, there are provisions for collective bargaining under the Collective Labor Law.
-Applicants apply for jobs in Switzerland through different job portals such as,
+Applicants apply for jobs in Switzerland through different job portals such as

 Employees are required to have their curriculum vitae/resume, cover letter, and educational certificate.
-The applicants are required to write the cover letter and other application details in the language as specified on the job portal by their employer.
+The applicants are required to write the cover letter and other application details in the language specified on the job portal by their employer.

-Probation & Termination in Switzerland
+Probation & termination in Switzerland

-Probation Period
+Probation period

 The standard probation period in Switzerland lasts between one and three months.
 Once the probation period is over, the employee is entitled to benefits and other entitlements given in the contract.
 Although there is no protection for the employees in case of any dismissal related to illness, pregnancy, or accident.
 The employment contract can be terminated during probation through a seven-day notice.

-Termination of Service
+Termination of service

 Either the employee or the employer can terminate the contract.
 This can be due to,